 - During the migration of information, a serious virus took over the system

-- Unauthenticated access to the personal information of the organisation
+- Unauthenticated access to the personal information of the organization

 Motives behind the breach

-- Access to the financial assets of the company/organisation/individual.
+- Access to the financial assets of the company/organization/individual.

 - Using the personal information of the company, or employees, for blackmailing or other leverages.

-- Just staying back and to spy over all the crucial activities of a company for its third parties or competitors.
+- Just staying back and spying on all the crucial activities of a company for its third parties or competitors.